University Counseling Services: Frequently Asked Questions

 - How do I switch counselors?

-If you are assigned to work with someone that you are uncomfortable with or do not like, the first thing we suggest for you is to discuss it with your counselor directly.
+If you think that the work you are doing with your counselor is not helpful, the first thing we suggest for you is to discuss it with your counselor directly.
 All of the counselors at UCS are very comfortable with this type of discussion and understand that the main focus of our work is to help you achieve your goals.
 If we are interfering with this progress, we don’t mind stepping aside and letting you work with someone else.
 Most of the time we find that the discomfort you are experiencing can be resolved by having thoughtful conversations in session and trying different things.

 - What should I do if I have a question that is not asked/answered here?